detekoi/minimal-clock-overlay/README.md

 - **Reset to Defaults**: Restore all settings to their default values
 - **Persistent Settings**: All your customizations are automatically saved between sessions

+## Clock Instance Manager

+The Clock Instance Manager allows you to create and manage multiple clock configurations for different scenes in your stream.

+### Features

+- Create named clock instances with unique configurations
+- Generate direct URLs for OBS browser sources
+- Manage all your clock instances in one place
+- Each instance maintains its own settings
+- Sort and search through your instances
+- Delete instances you no longer need

+### How to Use

+1. Open `index.html` in your web browser to access the Instance Manager
+2. Create a new clock instance with a descriptive name
+3. Copy the browser source URL
+4. Add to OBS as a browser source
+5. Configure the clock's appearance in OBS
+6. All settings will be saved for that specific instance

 ## Tips for Streamers

+- **Use Multiple Instances**: Create different clock styles for different scenes (e.g., a vibrant clock for your starting scene, a transparent one for gameplay)
 - **Use Transparent Theme**: For gameplay streams, the transparent theme provides time information without blocking gameplay
 - **Match Your Brand**: Use the color pickers to match your stream's color scheme
 - **Position Strategically**: Place in a corner where it won't overlap important HUD elements in games